 King Angoulafre is attacked by an evil entity, armed with a voodoo doll and a bunch of pins.
 As the pins are stucked in, the king starts jumping up and down on his seat.
 Three of the Kingdom's favorite goblins, Oups, Ignatius and Asgard, are called to help their King so they set off travelling in unknown and hostile lands to seek and find items that can help their rescue mission.
 This trio of goblins can be instructed based on their abilities.
 Pointing and clicking orders them to perform certain activities as you attempt to progress.
 Oups is a clever one and can pick up, drop or use objects!
 Asgard is the strongest and can only punch.
 Ignatius (the elder one) is a small Merlin (the wizard) and casts spells on specific items with interesting results.
 So, using their unique powers, your ultimate goal is to escape from each scenario and find a collection of potions.
 The gameplay turns into to a charade of trial and error.
 Some stages are relatively easy while some others are almost impossible to cope with!
 Truly, sometimes the solution is not necessarily logical and thus trial and error process is a default!
 Also, occasionally the goblins do not always respond and react exactly as you ordered them to.
 Once assigned a task, a goblin cannot be stopped or diverted until the task is carried out.
 So yes, although its interesting scenario and gameplay, Gobliiins may get too frustrating at times.

-The Atari ST version is almost identical to the Amiga version.
-The graphics are great with a few nice cartoonish touches and up to 16-color (same as the Amiga!).
-Sprites are beautifully animated, and in many times there are hilarious indeed!
-Each scene is nicely drawn but without any impressive touches or special FX.
-Most of the backdrops are static.
+The Atari ST version is almost identical to the Amiga and sports great graphics with a few nice cartoon-ish touches and up to 16 colors on-screen.
+The sprites are beautifully animated and in many cases they are really hilarious to watch!
+Each scene (which is static) is nicely drawn but without any impressive or special effects.